dylan-lang/opendylan/documentation/library-reference/source/c-ffi/index.rst

 For the rest of this chapter, we adopt the following terminology, hopefully not too inconsistent with common C terminology:

-- *Base type* Basic units of data storage (C’s variously sized integers, characters, and floating point numbers) and aggregate records (structs and unions).
+- *Base type* Basic units of data storage (C's variously sized integers, characters, and floating point numbers) and aggregate records (structs and unions).
 - *Derived type*.
-A type based on some other type (C’s pointer, array, and function types).
+A type based on some other type (C's pointer, array, and function types).
 - *Fundamental numeric type*.
-One of C’s integer or floating point types.
+One of C's integer or floating point types.
   This does not include pointer types, structure types, or union types.

 Basic options in C-FFI macros